 - As said before, the biggest function of these intermediaries is to convert savings into investments.

 - Intermediaries like commercial banks provide storage facilities for cash and other liquid assets, like precious metals.

-- Another major function of these intermediaries is to assist clients to grow their money via investment.
+- Another major function of these intermediaries is to assist clients in growing their money via investment.
 Intermediaries like mutual funds and investment banks use their experience to offer investment products to help their clients maximize returns and reduce risks.

 Advantages of Financial Intermediaries